Romaniv1912/simple_api/README.md

 uvicorn main:app --host 0.0.0.0 --port 8000
 ```

-You can read documentation by `$APP_ROOT/redocs` or define your own path overwrites `APP_REDOCS_URL`.
+You can read the documentation by `$APP_ROOT/redocs` or define your own path overwrites `APP_REDOCS_URL`.
 If you want to test api manually, it's recommended to use **Postman** with import by path`$APP_ROOT/openapi`.

 ## Testing

-Testing divided into two parts app tests and policy test, respectively.
+Testing is divided into two parts app tests and policy tests, respectively.

 ### App tests